Why does internet search need ethical guard rails?

 - Digital public services

-(Founding member and Head of Communications of Open Search Foundation e.V.)
+(Founding member and Member of the Board of Open Search Foundation e.V.)

 Dr. Anton C. Frank